 The computerised data and information recording system tracks the progress of children looked after.
-The infoview system provides management information across a range of indicator and performance issues.
+The Business Intelligence Team provides management information across a range of indicator and performance issues.
 The service has produced a Business Plan, which reviews performance in the previous year and sets targets for the forthcoming year, having regard to any serious shortfalls in the service and the standards expected.
+Quarterly adoption data returns are submitted to the Adoption Leadership Board